JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 #### Axial T2 Scans
 - **Observations:**
-    - Low accuracy (2.5%) across nearly 40 classes using only basic segmentation labels, suggesting the need for better-quality segmentation data.
+    - Low accuracy >5% across nearly 40 classes using only basic segmentation labels, suggesting the need for better-quality segmentation data.
     - Even basic segmentation masks heavily impact model performance, underscoring the potential value of a high-quality, widely available biomedical segmentation dataset.

-> **Note:** Going forward, the Axial MRI scans will no longer be considered, due to this roadblock of no segmentations.
+> **Note:** Going forward, the Axial MRI scans will no longer be considered, due to this roadblock of having no segmentations.

 ---

 ### Runtime and Efficiency
 - **Total CPU Runtime:** ~2 hours, dedicated to pretraining the U-Net and preprocessing MRI scans.
 - **Total GPU Runtime:** ~16 hours.
-However the best model accuracy was achieved earlier in the training, if early stopping was implemented, the training time was around 10 hours.
+However the best model accuracy was achieved earlier in the training, if early stopping was implemented, the training time would be around 10 hours.
 ---

 ### Additional Observations